deanishe/alfred-workflow/README.md

     # Add an item to Alfred feedback
     wf.add_item(u'Item title', u'Item subtitle')

-    # Send output to Alfred
+    # Send output to Alfred.
+You can only call this once.
+    # Well, you *can* call it multiple times, but Alfred won't be listening
+    # any more...
     wf.send_feedback()

 if __name__ == '__main__':
+    # Create a global `Workflow` object
     wf = Workflow()
+    # Call your entry function via `Workflow.run()` to enable its helper
+    # functions, like exception catching, ARGV normalization, magic
+    # arguments etc.
     sys.exit(wf.run(main))
 ```